-ELECTRICAL INVERTER 600-Watt DC-to-AC
+ELECTRICAL INVERTER 300-Watt DC-to-AC

-The inverter changes 12-volt DC current into 120-volt AC current to operate your TV and DVD player from the house batteries when shoreline hookup or generator power are not available.
-In some models, the inverter is also connected to the 120-Volt AC outlet in the cab area and the bedroom TV outlet.
+The inverter changes 12-volt DC automotive current into 120-volt AC household current.
+This allows you to operate your TV and DVD player from the house batteries when shoreline hookup or generator power are not available.

-The inverter is typically located near the systems monitor panel or on the lower face of the galley cabinet.
+In some models the inverter is also connected to the 120-Volt AC outlet for the bedroom TV\.

-600-Watt DC-AC Power Inverter
+The inverter is typically located in the video center cabinet or on the lower face of the galley cabinet.

-- Turn Inverter switch On to use inverter power. - Inverter Power indicator will light when inverter is operating. - External Power indicator light will light when shoreline is plugged in and inverter is not needed. - Low Input Voltage indicator will light if 12V house batteries are becoming drained.
-(Turn Off inverter to avoid total discharge.) - Turn inverter off when Overload and High Temperature warning indicators alert you to operating cautions. - Turn Inverter Off when not in use to avoid draining house batteries. - The inverter will shut down when the Aux Battery Disconnect switch is turned off.
+300-Watt DC-AC Power Inverter

-NOTE: Running high-amperage appliances like the TV and DVD on inverter power can drain the house battery rapidly unless the chassis engine is running so the alternator can charge the batteries.
+- Turn Inverter On to operate TV. - Low Battery indicator will light if 12V house batteries are becoming drained.
+(Turn Off inverter to avoid total drain.) - Turn Inverter Off when not in use to avoid draining house batteries. - The inverter will shut down when the Aux Battery Disconnect switch is turned off. - \NOTE: Running high-amperage appliances like the TV and DVD on the inverter can drain the house battery rather quickly unless the chassis engine is running to charge the batteries.